ApocalypseCalculator/Feck/README.md

 `workers` number of workers you want to spawn.
 Usually just 1 or 2 is enough.
 Must be between 1 and your machine CPU count.

+## Tus Implementation

+This project implements the official Tus 1.0.0 protocol, with a few additional features:

+In particular:

+- For the `Creation` extension, the `Upload-Metadata` header is ignored.
+The file name is read from the request body's `filename` field instead.

 ## Licensing and others

 According the Apache 2.0 license included, this code is open source.
 The only condition is that you may not remove my credits.